kshitijaucharmal/FlappyNEAT/README.md

 - [Alisha Shaikh](https://github.com/alisha971) - Game Development
 - [Tanish Chaudhari](https://github.com/Cratan228) - Project Management

+## Contributing

+Contributions are always welcome!!

+Just fork the repository and create a pull request with your desired changes, we'll be sure to review them as soon as possible!

 ## Acknowledgments

 We would like to express our gratitude to the creators of the NEAT algorithm for their pioneering work in neuroevolution.